taptap-games/taptap-games-frontend/docs/pp.md

 While you are browsing the Sites, your computer's operating system, Internet Protocol (IP) address, access times, browser type and language and referring Web site addresses may be logged automatically.
 We may use this information to monitor, develop and analyse your use of the Service.

-We may use your email address to contact you about your experience with the Services and notify you about DmSroik LLC news and promotions.
+We may use your email address to contact you about your experience with the Services and notify you about TapTap Games LLC news and promotions.

 ### Mobile Applications

-When you use any of the DmSroik LLC applications or games on a mobile platform, we may record certain information and data, such as your application usage, access, session times and in-app purchases, your unique device ID (persistent / non-persistent), hardware type, the version of your operating system ("OS"), your device name, and your location (based on your Internet Protocol ("IP") address).
+When you use any of the TapTap Games LLC applications or games on a mobile platform, we may record certain information and data, such as your application usage, access, session times and in-app purchases, your unique device ID (persistent / non-persistent), hardware type, the version of your operating system ("OS"), your device name, and your location (based on your Internet Protocol ("IP") address).
 This information is useful to us for troubleshooting and helps us understand usage trends and improve and optimize the Services and your user experience, and may also be utilized for interest based advertising as described elsewhere in this Policy.

 We may occasionally send you push notifications through our mobile applications about application updates, new content availability and other service related that may be of importance to you.
 You may at any time opt-out from receiving these types of communications by turning them off at the device level through your settings.